canonical/checkbox/checkbox-ng/docs/manpages/plainbox-manage.py.rst

 Resulting executables will be placed in ``build/bin``.
 When working in development mode (via ``manage.py develop``) that will all magically just work.
-PlainBox will figure out where each executable is, coping with files both in ``build/bin`` and in ``bin/`` directories transparently.
+Plainbox will figure out where each executable is, coping with files both in ``build/bin`` and in ``bin/`` directories transparently.
 When installing (``manage.py install``) either locally or as a part of the packaging step that will also just work so you don't have do do anything else.